facebook/create-react-app/docusaurus/docs/developing-components-in-isolation.md

 ---

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
-For an example, a simple button component could have following states:
+For an example, a simple button component could have the following states:

 - In a regular state, with a text label.
 - In the disabled mode.